CodosaurusLLC/CodosaurusLLC.github.io/_posts/2022-01-18-Mutation-Testing.md

 like + to -, * to /, &lt; to &gt;, and to or, and so on.
 - changing strings to empty or some constant.
-- changing numbers up or down by one, or to zero or plus or minus infinity or some other constant, or negating them.
+- changing numbers up or down by one, or to some constant
+(usually something significant such as zero, +/- 1, +/- infinity, etc.), or negating them.
 - removing an entire statement.
 - removing the control of a condition, including the one that controls a loop.